-Celebrate at the inimitable Sonoma Wine Country Weekend, when winemakers, chefs, and food producers ply their respective crafts at events throughout Sonoma County, creating an intimate and direct connection with guests that is offered at no other wine event.
+Celebrate one of the biggest wine festivals in wine country: Sonoma Wine Country Weekend, when winemakers, chefs, and food producers ply their respective crafts at events throughout Sonoma County, creating an intimate and direct connection with guests that is offered at no other wine event.

-The two-day Taste of Sonoma will be held at the at the world-class Donald & Maureen Green Music Center on the beautifully landscaped Sonoma State University campus in Rohnert Park.
+The Taste of Sonoma will be held at the at the world-class Donald & Maureen Green Music Center on the beautifully landscaped Sonoma State University campus in Rohnert Park.
 Taste of Sonoma guests will sample wares from wineries across the county's 17 diverse wine regions, engage in conversation with Sonoma County's winemakers and winegrowers, and nibble locally sourced and exquisitely prepared food served by the county's premier chefs.

 At a past Taste of Sonoma festival, the aroma of fresh grilled meat lingered in the air, mixing with the perfume of a luscious Zinfandel served alongside.